kristelle97/MooneLandingPage/src/blog/posts/sexually-transmitted-infections/syphilis.md

 ---
-title: "Syphilis: Symptoms, Diagnosis, Treatment, and Prevention"
+title: 'Syphilis: Symptoms, Diagnosis, Treatment, and Prevention'
-description: "A complete guide to Syphilis: symptoms, diagnosis, treatment, and prevention.
-Learn how to protect yourself and others from this STI."
+description: 'A complete guide to Syphilis: symptoms, diagnosis, treatment, and prevention.
+  Learn how to protect yourself and others from this STI.'
 date: 2025-06-08
 category: Sexually Transmitted Infections
+thumbnail: /img/posts/syphilis:-symptoms,-diagnosis,-treatment,-and-prevention.png
+alt: 'Illustration for Syphilis: Symptoms, Diagnosis, Treatment, and Prevention'
+layout: post.njk
 ---

 ## Description